puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 ### security checks

-Security scan of the deployable artefact.
+Security scan of the deployable artifact.

-This mostly only applies for Docker Container.
+This mostly only applies to Docker containers.

 More details and tool suggestions: [security-checks.md](security-checks.md)